What is MALT’s Stewardship Assistance Program (SAP)?

 How does SAP work?
 How is it funded?

 Advancing MALT’s stewardship goals is best done in partnership.
-To increase and strengthen the stewardship of MALT-protected lands, MALT works closely with the Marin Resource Conservation District (MRCD) to administer the SAP.
+To increase and strengthen the stewardship of MALT-protected lands, MALT works closely with the Marin Resource Conservation District (MRCD) to administer SAP grants.

 Farmers and ranchers on MALT-protected properties submit a SAP grant application to the MRCD and MALT.
 When they apply for SAP, farmers and ranchers describe the conservation practices that they hope to implement and the environmental benefits of the project.
 In some cases, property owners have already secured additional state and federal funding from MALT partners.